stachowiczk/odin-rockpaper/README.md

-# odin-rockpaper
+# rockpaperscissors

-Simple Javascript game of rock-paper-scissors
+Simple Javascript game of rock-paper-scissors vs computer.
+Made as an exercise during The Odin Project.